I Want To...

 I live outside of the United States

-Daniel Rhee, M.D., M.P.H., joins the Johns Hopkins Department of Surgery as assistant professor of surgery and director of the Pediatric Surgical Oncology Program.
-Dr. Rhee’s areas of clinical expertise include pediatric solid tumors as well as neonatal and general pediatric surgery.
+Daniel Rhee, M.D., M.P.H., joins the Johns Hopkins Department of Surgery as Assistant Professor of Surgery and Director of the Pediatric Surgical Oncology Program.
+Dr. Rhee’s areas of clinical expertise include pediatric surgical oncology as well as neonatal and general pediatric surgery.

 Dr. Rhee received his undergraduate degree from the University of Michigan and earned his medical degree from The Ohio State University College of Medicine.
 He completed his residency in general surgery at St. Joseph Mercy Hospital before completing fellowships at Johns Hopkins Hospital in Pediatric Surgery and Memorial Sloan Kettering Cancer Center in Pediatric Surgical Oncology.

-Dr. Rhee is a member of several professional societies, including the American Pediatric Surgical Association, the Association of Academic Surgeons, and the Children’s Oncology Group.
+Dr. Rhee is a member of several professional societies, including the American College of Surgeons, American Pediatric Surgical Association, the Association of Academic Surgeons, the Children’s Oncology Group, and The International Society of Paediatric Surgical Oncology.

-Dr. Rhee’s research interests involve childhood tumors including neuroblastoma, Wilms tumor, hepatoblastoma, pancreatoblastoma, chest wall tumors, germ cell tumors, sarcoma, and desmoplastic small round cell tumors.
-His research interests also include improving surgical outcomes in pediatric surgery and improving access to surgical care in low and middle-income countries.
+Dr. Rhee’s research interests involve childhood tumors including neuroblastoma, sarcoma, Wilms tumor, hepatoblastoma, pancreatoblastoma, reconstruction for chest wall tumors, germ cell tumors, and desmoplastic small round cell tumors.
+His research interests also include use of 3D printing for simulation for surgical training, improving surgical outcomes in pediatric surgery and improving access to surgical care in low and middle-income countries.

 - Director, Pediatric Surgical Oncology Program